Samfisheryu/samfisheryu.github.io/_pages/about.md

   - /about.html
 ---

-I am a first-year Ph.D. student in the Department of Computer Science at the University of Maryland College Park, advised by Prof. [Zaoxing Liu](https://zaoxing.github.io/).
+I am a second-year Ph.D. student in the Department of Computer Science at the University of Maryland College Park, advised by Prof. [Zaoxing Liu](https://zaoxing.github.io/).
 Before joining UMD, I received my B.S. in Computer Engineering from Boston University.

-My research journey has included building applications around large language models (LLMs) to tackle complex problems in network research.
-I have also developed using transformers for the recognition and detection of Advanced Persistent Threats (APT) within intricate system environments.
-Currently, my work focuses on creating generative data systems designed to support biomedicine fields.
+My research primarily centers on two directions: (1) ML systems, from ML-for-systems to systems-for-ML, with a current focus on telemetry and observability for LLM platforms.
+(2) Data-driven machine learning, where I develop algorithms for learning from complex, real-world data.

 Education
 ======